-The Aspire Academy Trust is a Multi-Academy Trust, an educational charity, comprising 28 primary academies in Cornwall.
+The Aspire Academy Trust is a multi-academy trust, an educational charity, comprising 36 primary academies in Cornwall.
 We have joined together in a unique and exciting partnership that will ensure better provision, richer resources, and higher standards for all our pupils.
-The academies in the Trust are governed by the Aspire Academy Trust Board.
+The academies in the trust are governed by the Aspire Academy Trust Board.

 Aspire Trust Board

 The Trust Board maintains a direct link to each Hub Council through designated Hub Council Chairs.
 The Hub Council is able to raise issues they think need to be escalated to the Trust Board through this direct consultation.
-The Hub Councils provide a direct link to the Academy Improvement Group who in turn report to the Chief Executive Team who oversee the strategic direction of the Trust, monitor its effectiveness and drive development.
+The Hub Councils provide a direct link to the Academy Improvement Group who in turn reports to the Chief Executive Team who oversees the strategic direction of the trust, monitor its effectiveness and drive development.
 The Chief Executive Team is accountable to the Board of Trustees.

-Local level Governance within Aspire operates as a Hub model, with is 3 to 5 academies working together as a Hub Council to work in line with an annual academy improvement programme designed to raise standards and for all Aspire academies to become outstanding.
-The Hubs are arranged geographically but may be formed for strategic reasons as per the Board.
-The Hub Council is made up of volunteers from the community, representing each Hub academy, alongside Senior Academy Leaders, led by an elected Chair.
+Local-level governance within Aspire operates as a HUB model, with groups of academies working together as a HUB COUNCIL to work in line with an annual academy improvement programme designed to raise standards and for all Aspire academies to become outstanding.
+The hubs are arranged geographically but may be formed for strategic reasons as per the Board.
+The Hub Council is made up of volunteers from the community and parents, representing each hub academy, alongside Senior Academy Leaders, led by an elected Chair.

-The Hub Councils have been designed and created to focus primarily on monitoring, review and challenge for hub improvement, sports and pupil premium outcomes, academy monitoring and pupil progress.
+The Hub Councils have been designed and created to focus primarily on monitoring, review and challenge for academy improvement, sports and pupil premium outcomes, academy monitoring and pupil progress.

 The constitution of Hub Councils is set out in the Aspire Academy Trust Articles of Associations and Terms of Reference.

 The role of the Hub Council is to ensure pupils receive their full entitlement, are safe, and enjoy academy life to the maximum.
-It is a strategic and monitoring role, responsible for promoting high standards and educational achievement.
-It must ask questions appropriately, challenge the Hub leaders and staff and others.
+It is a monitoring role, responsible for promoting high standards and educational achievement.
+It must ask questions appropriately, challenge the hub leaders and staff and others.
 Every Aspire academy is accountable to the Trust Board.